UltimateJupiter/ultimatejupiter.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I am a second year PhD student in Computer Science at Princeton University working on theoretical machine learning and language modeling.
+I am a third year PhD Candidate in Computer Science at Princeton University working on theoretical machine learning and language modeling.
 I am fortunate to be advised by Professor [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
 I did my undergrad at Duke, where I was fortunate to be advised by Professor [Rong Ge](https://users.cs.duke.edu/~rongge/).